 The Local Government Code Section 395.058 requires the Capital Improvement Advisory Committee (CIAC) to report to the political subdivision the progress of the capital improvements plan and any perceived inequities in implementing the plan or imposing the Impact Fee.
-Included herein is the semi-annual report for the reporting period of April 1, 2022, to September 30, 2022.
+Included herein is the semi-annual report for the reporting period of October 1, 2022, to March 31, 2023.
 This report consists of assessing the actual growth rate in comparison to the projected growth rate, the status update of capital improvement projects, and the Impact Fees collected during the reporting period.

 The local government code also requires the CIAC to advise the City Council on updating the land use assumptions, capital improvements plan, and Impact Fees.
-These items were last updated by the City in November 2020.
+The City last updated these items in November 2020.